Four Wheel Campers Are Changing The Overlanding World Forever!

 So How Do I Take These Four Wheel Campers On And Off?

-One point that we should add here is that if you’re going to want to use your truck as an every day vehicle as well as a camper then you’ll need somewhere to store your tiny home when it’s not in use.
-The stabilising legs mean that you can store it on uneven ground or even on a hill, and the camper is seriously weatherproof so you don’t need to worry about it being outside when it’s not being used.
-Having said that, we would prefer to have it in a barn or a garage, or even under some tarpaulin to keep it safe, secure and clean for the next time you want to use it.
+One point that we should add here is that if you’re going to want to use your truck as an everyday vehicle as well as a camper then you’ll need somewhere to store your tiny home when it’s not in use.
+The stabilising legs mean that you can store it on uneven ground or even on a hill, and the camper is seriously weatherproof, so you don’t need to worry about it being outside when it’s not being used.
+We would prefer to have it in a barn or a garage, or even under some tarpaulin to keep it safe, secure and clean for the next time you want to use it.

-From the off you can see that these four wheel campers mean business.
-External down, side, and flood lights can all be found around the outside of the campers, as well as some nifty little flip down foot-holds on the body of the camper itself to allow you to get up to the roof.
-The standard ‘Fleet’ model that I have been driving around doesn’t come with solar attached, but all of the Four Wheel models can be integrated with up to 160w of solar panels if you want to add into into your electrical equation (I’ll talk more about that in a minute.)
+From the off, you can see that these four wheel campers mean business.
+External down, side, and floodlights can all be found around the outside of the campers, as well as some nifty little flip-down foot-holds on the body of the camper itself to allow you to get up to the roof.
+The standard ‘Fleet’ model that I have been driving around doesn’t come with solar attached, but all of the Four Wheel models can be integrated with up to 160w of solar panels if you want to add into your electrical equation (I’ll talk more about that in a minute.)

-And then there’s all of the tasty extras that make living the road easier and more bearable for those of you that like your home comforts.
+And then there are all of the tasty extras that make living the road easier and more bearable for those of you that like your home comforts.
 Let’s start with one that will get even the most sceptical campers on board – a hot exterior shower!
-Yeah, that grabbed your attention didn’t it!
-Both models come with an exterior socket for your shower hose to fit into, and a shower head that turns on and off with the touch of a button.
+Yeah, that grabbed your attention, didn’t it!
+Both models come with an exterior socket for your shower hose to fit into, and a showerhead that turns on and off with the touch of a button.
 You can control water temperature from the outside too, making this shower great for a full wash or just de-sanding your feet after you’ve hit the beach.

 Each of these four wheel campers come with a compartment that can hold two gas canisters, so you don’t have to worry about picking up a canister if you run out as you’ve already got a spare one to hand.
-If you run out simply attach the nozzle to the second canister and you’re good to go!
-There’s also another lockable storage compartment on the outside of the van for all of your electrical hook up cables and your shower tray etc, along with hatches for your fridge fan and water storage.
+If you run out just attach the nozzle to the second canister, and you’re good to go!
+There’s also another lockable storage compartment on the outside of the van for all of your electrical hookup cables and your shower tray, along with hatches for your fridge fan and water storage.

-The larger ‘Hawk’ model that we had on the road with us also came pre-equipped with solar to keep the batteries charged up in the sun, and both models have a split charge relay that charges the batteries up whilst you’re driving.
-We’ve been on the road for a week and the batteries in these four wheel campers have been fully charged 24/7 – going off grid doesn’t mean that you have to leave your gadgets behind!
+The larger ‘Hawk’ model that we had on the road with us also came pre-equipped with solar to keep the batteries charged up in the sun, and both models have a split charge relay that charges the batteries up while you’re driving.
+We’ve been on the road for a week, and the batteries in these four wheel campers have been fully charged 24/7 – going off-grid doesn’t mean that you have to leave your gadgets behind!

 Wait…Who Are AEV?

-We’re going to do a quick detour to talk about AEV, or the American Expedition Vehicle.
-So you know that I mentioned after market dollars?
-Well AEV in Michigan specialise in making parts that can turn your truck camper into a mega behemoth machine that tears across the land like a rocket.
+We’re going to make a quick detour to talk about AEV, or the American Expedition Vehicle.
+So you know that I mentioned aftermarket dollars?
+Well AEV in Michigan specialise in making parts that can turn your truck camper into a mega-behemoth machine that tears across the land like a rocket.
 The Hawk model that we took on the road was mounted onto the bed of a Dodge Ram that has been converted by AEV, and it drove like a dream!

-AEV spend millions of dollars every year testing individual pieces of adventure equipment to make sure that they pass the safety and quality checks that original equipment manufactures require.
-The Dodge Ram is one of the only trucks that AEV make these souped up parts for, and because Dodge have authorised them to make add-ons for their vehicles you don’t lose your original manufacturers warranty for your truck.
-It’s all above board and it means that you don’t have to mess around fitting bits yourself that might not turn our the way that you had hoped.
+AEV spend millions of dollars every year testing individual pieces of adventure equipment to make sure that they pass the safety and quality checks that original equipment manufacturers require.
+The Dodge Ram is one of the only trucks that AEV make these souped-up parts for, and because Dodge have authorised them to create add-ons for their vehicles, you don’t lose your original manufacturers warranty for your truck.
+It’s all above board and it means that you don’t have to mess around fitting bits yourself that might not turn out the way that you had hoped.

-Whilst you don’t have to have an AEV vehicle to carry these truck campers, we’d recommend looking into the possibility of getting one if you’re planning on going over some serious terrain or spending a lot of time exploring off the grid.
-If you’re just going on little trips to national parks or campgrounds then you’ll be fine with your existing truck, but you’ve gotta admit the 31 inch tyres and massive suspension look pretty cool right?!
+While you don’t have to have an AEV vehicle to carry these truck campers, we’d recommend looking into the possibility of getting one if you’re planning on going over some severe terrain or spending a lot of time exploring off the grid.
+If you’re going on little trips to national parks or campgrounds then you’ll be fine with your existing truck, but you’ve got to admit the 31-inch tyres and massive suspension look pretty cool right?!

 What’s Inside These Four Wheel Campers?

 Ok back to the campers.
 The real magic happens when you fold down the metal steps and climb up into the camping pod itself.
-With the pop top raised you’ve got just over 6 foot of standing room to play around with – I’m about 5’10” and could easily stand up whilst cooking etc. There’s plenty of side space to prepare food (thanks Four Wheel for sending us out on the road with some top cooking accessories!) and the four wheel campers come with a two burner hob and a sink that has that all important hot running water!
+With the pop-top raised you’ve got just over 6 foot of standing room to play around with – I’m about 5’10” and could easily stand up while cooking etc. There’s plenty of side space to prepare food (thanks Four Wheel for sending us out on the road with some top cooking accessories!) and the four wheel campers come with a two-burner hob and a sink that has that all-important hot running water!

 Can I Charge On The Go?

-Over the course of the week I charged my phone, headphones, nintendo switch and sat nav from the USB ports and the battery didn’t go down at all.
-The beauty of having split charge relays in these beasts is that when you cover off a bunch of miles like we did then you’re constantly topping up the batteries, so you never need to worry about losing your off grid gadgets again!
+Throughout the week I charged my phone, headphones, Nintendo Switch and sat nav from the USB ports and the battery didn’t go down at all.
+The beauty of having split charge relays in these beasts is that when you’re constantly topping up the batteries while you’re driving, so you never need to worry about losing your off grid gadgets again!
 You also get a handy push-button system that shows you how much fresh water and battery you have at any time, so you can prepare to fill up and/or charge before you completely run out.